Ecology: Wind and turbulence

 Turbulent forces in air and water affect the environment and ecosystem distribution, form, and dynamics.
 On a planetary scale, ecosystems are affected by circulation patterns in the global trade winds.
 Wind power and the turbulent forces it creates can influence heat, nutrient, and biochemical profiles of ecosystems.
 For example, wind running over the surface of a lake creates turbulence, mixing the water column and influencing the environmental profile to create thermally layered zones, affecting how fish, algae, and other parts of the aquatic ecosystem are structured.

-Wind speed and turbulence also influence evapotranspiration rates and energy budgets in plants and animals.
-Wind speed, temperature and moisture content can vary as winds travel across different land features and elevations.
+Wind speed and turbulence influence evapotranspiration rates and energy budgets in plants and animals.
+Wind speed, temperature and moisture content vary as winds travel across different land features and elevations.
 For example, the westerlies come into contact with the coastal and interior mountains of western North America to produce a rain shadow on the leeward side of the mountain.
 The air expands and moisture condenses as the winds increase in elevation; this is called orographic lift and can cause precipitation.
-This environmental process produces spatial divisions in biodiversity, as species adapted to wetter conditions are range-restricted to the coastal mountain valleys and unable to migrate across the xeric ecosystems (e.g., of the Columbia Basin in western North America) to intermix with sister lineages that are segregated to the interior mountain systems.
+This environmental process produces spatial divisions in biodiversity, as species adapted to wetter conditions are range-restricted to the coastal mountain valleys and unable to migrate across the xeric ecosystems to intermix with sister lineages that are segregated to the interior mountain systems.

 Fire

 Plants convert carbon dioxide into biomass and emit oxygen into the atmosphere.
 By approximately 350 million years ago (the end of the Devonian period), photosynthesis had brought the concentration of atmospheric oxygen above 17%, which allowed combustion to occur.
 Fire releases CO2 and converts fuel into ash and tar.
 Fire is a significant ecological parameter that raises many issues pertaining to its control and suppression.
 While the issue of fire in relation to ecology and plants has been recognized for a long time, Charles Cooper brought attention to the issue of forest fires in relation to the ecology of forest fire suppression and management in the 1960s.

-Native North Americans were among the first to influence fire regimes by controlling their spread near their homes or by lighting fires to stimulate the production of herbaceous foods and basketry materials.
-Fire creates a heterogeneous ecosystem age and canopy structure, and the altered soil nutrient supply and cleared canopy structure opens new ecological niches for seedling establishment.
-Most ecosystems are adapted to natural fire cycles.
-Plants, for example, are equipped with a variety of adaptations to deal with forest fires.
-Some species (e.g., Pinus halepensis) cannot germinate until after their seeds have lived through a fire or been exposed to certain compounds from smoke.
-Environmentally triggered germination of seeds is called serotiny.
-Fire plays a major role in the persistence and resilience of ecosystems.